ElisaWissemann/BoardGameApp/README.md

 - overwork updatedEventWithAttendence Method

 #### EventFragment/DelayedDialog:
-- implementLogic
+- Fix UI- it isn't responsive on small phones
 - handle UI-State

 #### EventFragment/HostRatingDialog:
 done

 #### ProfileScreen:
-- fix it app crashes
+- Layout is an old implementation of Christian, -> change profile image, Fontstyle and spacing -> make it responsive
 - Make edit-button visible if the User overlooks his own profile
 - Make edit-button invisible if the user overlooks the profile of the host of an event